sathomas/jsDataV.is/src/text/ch1/06-radar-charts.md

 }
 ```

 For the specific statistics, we're using counter from 0 to 4.
-In a minute we'll see how to map those numbers into meaningful values.
+We'll see how to map those numbers into meaningful values shortly.

-Since flotr2 doesn't require jQuery, we aren't taking advantage of any jQuery convenience function in the code above.
-We're also not taking full advantage of the JavaScript standard (e.g. `.each()`) because Internet Explorer (<span class="smcp">IE</span>) releases prior to version 9 do not support those methods.
-If you have jQuery on your pages for other reasons, or if you don't need to support older <span class="smcp">IE</span> versions, you can simplify the code above quite a bit.
+Since flotr2 doesn't require jQuery, we aren't taking advantage of any jQuery convenience function in the preceding code.
+We're also not taking full advantage of the JavaScript standard (including methods such as `.each()`) because Internet Explorer (<span class="smcp">IE</span>) releases prior to version 9 do not support those methods.
+If you have jQuery on your pages for other reasons, or if you don't need to support older <span class="smcp">IE</span> versions, you can simplify this code quite a bit.

 The last bit of code we'll use is a simple array of labels for the statistics in our chart.
 The order must match the order returned in `player_data()`.